antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 - The brute force DSL parsing procedure

-- The modification of the brute force procedure by using the DSL-classifier
+- The modification of the brute force procedure by using a DSL-classifier

-- The derivation of the DSL-classifier
+- The derivation of a DSL-classifier

 - Possible applications of Association Rule Learning algorithms